glaucia86/dab-workshop/workshops/en-us/workshop-demo-01/08-session.md

 # Integrating DAB with Azure Static Web Apps

-In this session, we will learn how we can integrate the Data Api Builder with Azure Static Web Apps using a tool called **[Azure Static Web Apps CLI](https://azure.github.io/static-web-apps-cli/)**.
+In this session, we will learn how we can integrate the Data Api builder with Azure Static Web Apps using a tool called **[Azure Static Web Apps CLI](https://azure.github.io/static-web-apps-cli/)**.

 ## What is Azure Static Web Apps?